-TESTING: Applicants must complete, at their own expense, the arithmetic portion of the ‘Next Generation Accuplacer’ exam with a minimum score of 240, a ‘mechanical reasoning’ assessment with a minimum score of 21, and a ‘spatial reasoning’ examination with a minimum score of 22.
-All testing is administered through Spokane Community College.
+TESTING: Applicants must complete, at their own expense, the arithmetic portion of the ‘Next Generation Accuplacer’ exam with a minimum score of 240.
+All testing is administered through the Inland Empire Plumbing & Pipefitting Industry JATC.

 OTHER: A. The applicant must complete a non-DOT drug test at Pathology Associates Medical Laboratories in the Spokane, Washington region with negative results within 10 days of applicants first interview (at applicant’s expense).

 B. Applicants must have reliable transportation and provide a copy of their valid driver license.